How to Setup Node.JS Web Server to AWS with ECS

 Conclusion

-Above are how we can deploy a simple node.js app to AWS ECS Fargate, this blog cover how to setup node.js and build and run image/container locally and how we can build and run image/container at AWS.
-Next we'll try use different language or use different compute, or try to automate this.
+The above covers how to deploy a simple Node.js app to AWS ECS with Fargate.
+This blog covered how to set up Node.js, build and run an image/container locally, and how to build and run an image/container on AWS.
+Next, you could try using a different language, a different compute option, or try to automate this process.